SegFaultx64/express-http-to-https/readme.md

-# `express-redirect-to-https`
+# `express-http-to-https`

-express-redirect-to-https is a node.js package for providing an Express middleware that redirects the client to HTTPS if they attempt to connect over HTTP.
+express-http-to-https is a node.js package for providing an Express middleware that redirects the client to HTTPS if they attempt to connect over HTTP.

 ## Installation
-`$ npm install --save express-redirect-to-https`
+`$ npm install --save express-http-to-https`

 ## Usage